DaveTrev/eye_deal/TESTING.md

 - footer sitting too high on some pages

-- footer social links not sitting to the right and left on desktop (works with just FB link as originally designed / works on mobile)

 ### Fixed Issues
 - Search bar returning products, not exactly correct? removing male / female dropdown toggle as filtering not working on gender? return to fix, below code removed from header "for him" "for her"